 Originating in Europe and Northern Africa, cherries have been consumed for thousands of years.
-King Henry VIII, famous primarily for his multiple wives and their varied untimely demises, is lesser known for first introducing the fruit to England, from where it came to America.
+King Henry VIII, famous primarily for his multiple wives and their varied untimely demises, is responsible for first introducing the fruit to England, from where it came to America

 They’re delicious and good for us

 Food that’s good for you never tastes good, right?
 Wrong.
 Cherries are filled with vitamins A, B, C, and E. Together, these vitamins help blood circulation, hair growth, stress management, and reduce cancer risk just to start.
 Take that, multivitamins.

 Cherries go with everything